Spread the love

-We pay $75 per piece and invoice instructions will be given to writers after the piece is published.
+We often pay per piece; our invoice instructions are given to writers after publication.

 These are the sorts of articles we are looking for: